 For instance, a plaintiff may agree to sex but require that the other person use a condom.
 If the other person proceeds to have unprotected sex, or otherwise exceeds the boundaries of consent, it may constitute sexual assault.5

 Yes.
-California Civil Code 3294 allows plaintiffs to recover punitive damages if they prove the defendant acted with oppression, fraud, or malice.
+State law under California Civil Code 3294 allows plaintiffs to recover punitive damages if they prove the defendant acted with oppression, fraud, or malice.
 Punitive damages serve “for the sake of example and by way of punishing the defendant.”

 Civil Code 3294(c) (1) provides: